 - 1 medium size tamarind ball

-- 2 green chilies, chopped or slit lengthwise
+- 2 green chilies (hari mirch), chopped or slit lengthwise

-- 3 tsp coconut oil or sunflower oil
+- 3 teaspoon coconut oil or sunflower oil

 - 2 cups water for pressure cooking the dal

-- 1 tsp salt - add more if required
+- 1 teaspoon salt - add more if required

-- 2 tbsp chopped coriander for garnishing (optional)
+- 2 tablespoon chopped coriander leaves for garnishing (optional)